civol/HDLRuby/README.md

 puts "counter=#{counter.value}"
 ```

-__Note__: When displaying the value of a signal, the `.value` method can be omitted.
-For example, in the code above, the final statement can also be written as:
+__Note__: When printing the value of a signal, the `value` method can be omitted, as signals are implicitly converted to their current value.
+For example, the last line above can also be written as:

 ```ruby
 puts "counter=#{counter}"
 ```

-Internally, the HDLRuby code of a sequencer is converted to Ruby before execution.
-This code can be accessed through the `source` command.
-It can then be saved into a file for separate execution for example, as follows:
+Internally, the HDLRuby code of a sequencer is translated to Ruby before execution.
+This generated Ruby code can be accessed using the `source` method.
+You can save it to a file for standalone execution, as shown below:

 ```ruby
 File.open("sequencer_in_ruby.rb","w") do |f|